antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 ---------

-In neuroblastoma MYCN amplification and loss of the 1-p arm is a well established correlation it's known that tumor suppressor genes are located on chromosome 1 and 1p loss of heterozygosity has a benifitial effect for the tumor.
+In neuroblastoma MYCN amplification and loss of the 1p arm is a well established connection.
+It is known that tumor suppressor genes are located on chromosome 1 and a 1p loss of heterozygosity has a benifitial effect for the tumor.

 ### Finding Differential expressed genes

 We have seen that MYCN expression has a clear clinical perspective.
-Mostly you don't want to look at a single gene investigate if we can find biological group processes by looking at differentially expressed genes between groups.
+Mostly you don't want to investigate  a single gene but perform a test to see if  we can find biological group processes by looking at differentially expressed genes between groups.
 For example, which genes are differentially expressed between the 'alive' or 'dead' group.

 - In the main menu select in box 3, section "Differential expression", **Differential Expression between two groups** and click next.
 In the next screen, use the T-test which is selected by default and click "alive (2 cat)" in the pulldown menu at group by and click submit.
 In the next adjustable settings panel all kinds of settings can be adjusted  but for now select "no" and "yes" for subsequently group 1 and 2 and click 'submit'.